laymonage/slides-student-maintainer/slides.md

 None of this.
 None of this would've been possible without the Django community.

 - The Django Fellows, all the past and present fellows.
 They're absolute legends.
-- Other contributors, who discuss tickets, possible enhancements, triaging tickets, reviewing PRs.
+- Other contributors, who discuss and triage tickets, reviewing PRs.
 - Django package maintainers.
 - Django users.
 - Django event organizers.
 Attendees.